jakgel/clusterbuster/README.md

 A python 2.7 environment to jointly analyse the radio maps from cosmological simulations and radio sky surveys.
 It provides the functionalities to go from data-cubes (simulations) or .fits images (surveys) to object catalogues.

-This python implementation provides a joint analysis framwork for radio relic surveys and simulations.
+It provides a joint analysis framework for radio relic surveys and simulations.
 You have to supply the map files or simulations cubes by yourself.
 Because of the widely varying output of different simulations you also have write your own wrapper to parse simulaion output into this tool.
 ClusterBuster provides some functionalities for this purpose.
 Once you have done this you are able to create a survey catalogue (.pickle) that you can use for further analysis.
-Approximate Bayesian computation for your own specified model is implemented in an submodel.
+Approximate Bayesian computation for your own specified model has to be implemented in a submodel (so some coding is required).
 ``astroABC`` requires ``NumPy``, and ``astropy``.
 The modules ``astroABC``,``abcpmc``, and ``multiprocessing`` are optional and usefull if you want to analyse simulations.

 In the subdirectories several functionalities are added.
-In the provided examples the focus is on so called diffuse radio emision, which is synchrotron emission emerging from cosmic rays in galaxy clusters.
+In the provided examples the focus is on so-called diffuse radio emision, which is synchrotron emission emerging from cosmic rays in galaxy clusters.
 A future release will add additional modules to analyse at least MUSIC-2.

 Radio Surveys: